 Before applying the second coat of stain, you need to make sure the wood is completely dry because a wet surface will eventually destroy the wood.

-4. Apply the Second Coat and Let the Wood Dry
+6. Apply the Second Coat

 After the wood is completely dried after the first coat, go for a second coat of staining along the wood grain of ash wood.